Orianna Build Guide by Aqua Dragon

 These two spells are the biggest spells for Orianna's role.
 Command: Attack and Command: Shockwave also have utility, but theirs is far more apparent.
 Attack provides undeniable vision, while Shockwave provides a clumping tool and a ranged ~1 second AOE stun against chases and during engages.
 Both of these simply add to Orianna's already-powerful toolkit.

 Why so Little Damage?

-If you are casting your spells whenever possible to maximize their utility, you will quickly find that there is not even a few seconds of free time to use them offensively.
+After the laning phase, if you are casting your spells whenever possible to maximize their utility, you will quickly find that there is not even a few seconds of free time to use them offensively.
 Any damage dealt to opponents is incidental; Orianna cannot effectively be an aggressive support while also being a utility support.